-When I was in college, I took a summer job working at a small engine repair shop (e.g., chainsaws, lawnmowers, go-carts, etc.).
+When I was in college, I took a summer job working at a small engine repair shop (e.g., chainsaws, lawnmowers, go-carts, and so on).
 This by itself is comical, because I am one of the most non-mechanical people I know.
 Fortunately, they hired me as a parts clerk rather than as a repairman.

 My boss, however, was a very unhappy person.
 And he let everyone know it.
 He didn’t think twice about arguing with customers or chewing out his staff—in public.
 I was on the receiving end of his flame-throwing tongue on more than one occasion.

 As a result, I was miserable.
-I didn’t just dislike my job; I hated my job.
+I didn’t just dislike my job; I hated it.
 I dreaded getting up and going to work in the morning.
 I was never so happy as when the summer came to an end and I had to quit to resume my classes.

 However, not everyone is so fortunate.
 Many people feel trapped in a job they hate but don’t believe they can quit.
 They feel stuck and, as a result, their life is miserable.
 Do you know someone like this?

 If this describes you, here are seven strategies for making work more tolerable:

 - Be thankful you are employed.
 This may sound trite, but gratitude is the antidote to frustration.
 You might not like your job, but being unemployed would likely be worse.
 Besides, research shows that gratitude reduces stress and makes us more resilient.